fagnerlima/spring-specification-tools/README.md

 ### SpecPeriod

 Used for a period of time.
-Includes the annotations `SpecPeriodStartDate` and `SpecPeriodStartDate`.
+Includes the annotations `SpecPeriodStartDate` and `SpecPeriodEndDate`.

 Params: